mattesun/Islais-Creek/Guidebook.md

 Our Mission

-We firmly believe that competitive team sports promote healthy personal development in youth and adults.
-These sports are also strong builders of community.
-Dragon boat racing is a team canoeing sport with large following in San Francisco.
-It is important as a competitive sport in its own right, and in that it is a major “gateway sport” to competition in other paddling or rowing disciplines.
 San Francisco has one of the largest populations of dragon boat paddlers in the Western Hemisphere.
 In other cities, training facilities have been built where modest populations of paddlers have produced internationally successful athletes and competitive programs which are highly involved in their communities.
 The Bay Area, despite its population of paddlers, lacks these things.

 Our vision is to create a centre like many which exist in other North American cities:
 - We want to provide all Bay Area paddlers with the freedom to train at a highly competitive level